igoravl/TfsCmdlets/README.md

 ## Quick start guide

-Firstly, download and configure the 2013 version of the [Visual Studio Team Foundation Server Virtual Machine](http://aka.ms/vs13almvm) (a.k.a "_Brian Keller VM_") in your computer in order to have a sandbox to play with.
+Firstly, download and configure the latest version of the [Visual Studio ALM Virtual Machine](http://aka.ms/almvm) (a.k.a "_Brian Keller VM_") in your computer in order to have a sandbox to play with.

 Next, install TfsCmdlets inside the virtual machine (see section "_How to install_", below), open a PowerShell window and try the following commands: